Adarsh-010101/JAVASCRIPT-Study-materials-/README.md

    Primitive :
        - Primitive values are atomic pieces of data while reference values are objects that might consist of multiple values.
        - Primitive values (null, undefined, boolean, number, string, symbol, and BigInt)
+       - Copying a primitive value from one variable to another creates a separate value copy.
+It means that changing the value in one variable does not               affect the other.
        - a primitive value cannot have properties.
 This means that you cannot add a property to a primitive value.
        - Numbers, boolean values, and the null and undefined types are primitive.

    Reference :
       - You can add, change, or delete properties to a reference value, whereas you cannot do it with a primitive value.
-      - Copying a primitive value from one variable to another creates a separate value copy.
-It means that changing the value in one variable does not               affect the other.
       - Copying a reference from one variable to another creates a reference so that two variables refer to the same object.
 This means that changing the             object via one variable reflects in another variable.
-      -
+      - Objects, arrays, and functions are reference types.